Arncil/arncil/README.md

+<h2 align="center">Yo! ✌️</h2>
-<h3 align="center">Yo! ✌️<br><br>I'm an IT engineer, with a background in graphic design and a passion for all things digital.
-I’ve dabbled in website development, online marketing, and databases, but lately, I’ve shifted gears into game development, diving deep into Godot.<br><br>Right now, I'm cooking up some awesome game projects.
-I'm not involved in any shared projects at the moment, but if you've got something interesting up your sleeve, I'm always open to collab! 👨🏼‍💻</h3>
+<h3 align="center">I'm an IT engineer, with a background in graphic design and a passion for all things digital.
+I’ve dabbled in website development, online marketing, and databases, but lately, I’ve shifted gears into game development, diving deep into Godot.
+Down the road, I've learnt to use some pretty great technologies:</h3>

 ###